 Test Coverage and Requirement Traceability Matrix

-Test coverage is defined as the process in which we check that what are the requirements of the client and which requirements are to be tested when the process of the testing starts.
-This is usually done to eliminate the chance of the defect in the project.
+Test coverage is defined as the process in which we check the requirements of the client and which requirements are to be tested when the testing starts.
+This is usually done to eliminate the chance of a defect in the project.

 Types of Requirement Specifications